lightscalar/bioreader/README.md

 ```

 Please note that this will *erase all data on the SD card*, and is not
 reversible.
-You will be asked to confirm you **really** want to do this to
+You will be asked to confirm that you **really** want to do this to
 avoid accidental data loss.

 By default, the Biomonitor will record four channels of data — PZT Ring (0),